Once I moved into my house, it didn’t take me very long to want a brighter garage. I bet you feel the same way.

 - Incandescent lighting: These are your “old school” light bulbs.
-Incandescent lighting uses lights that are encased in glass and contain a tungsten filament.
-One of the oldest forms of electric lighting, incandescent lights are currently being phased out and replaced with LED and CFL lighting.
+Incandescent bulbs comprise a tungsten filament encased in a glass housing.
+They are one of the oldest forms of electric lighting.
+They are currently being phased out and replaced with LED and CFL lighting.

-- Fluorescent lighting: Fluorescent lighting is a low-pressure mercury-vapor gas-discharge lamp that operates on fluorescence to produce visible light.
-They need to warm up before reaching their full brightness.
-This usually takes anywhere between several seconds to several minutes.
+- Fluorescent lighting: Fluorescent lighting is a low-pressure mercury-vapor gas-discharge lamp that uses fluorescence to produce visible light.
+Fluorescent lights need to warm up before reaching full brightness.
+This usually takes several seconds to several minutes.

-- CFL (compact fluorescent lamp) lighting: CFL lighting is fluorescent lighting specifically designed to replace incandescent lighting and is often engineered to fit into the same fixtures that previously powered incandescent lights.
+- CFL (compact fluorescent lamp) lighting: CFL lighting is a type of fluorescent lighting specifically designed to replace incandescent lighting and is often engineered to fit into the same fixtures that previously powered incandescent lights.

-- LED (light-emitting diode) lighting: Light-emitting diodes (LEDs) are semiconducting light sources that emit light when current flows through them.
-They’re extremely low power and extremely long lifespan.
+- LED (light-emitting diode) lighting: Light-emitting diodes (LED bulbs) are semiconducting light sources that emit light when current flows through them.
+They’re incredibly efficient and have an extremely long lifespan.

-Even though they’re more expensive initially, most people are switching out their fluorescent and CFL lighting in favor of LED lights.
+Even though they’re more expensive initially, most people switch out their fluorescent and CFL lighting in favor of LED lights.

-LEDs and fluorescent lighting put out a much higher number of lumens per watt compared to incandescent lighting, which makes them more efficient.
+LEDs and fluorescent lighting put out a much higher number of lumens per watt than incandescent lighting, making them more efficient.

-Fluorescent and LED lights emit very little heat as by-product of their light generation and are less likely to cause a burn injury or inadvertently start a fire.
+Fluorescent and LED lights emit very little heat as a by-product of their light generation.
+They are less likely to cause a burn injury or inadvertently start a fire.

 It also means you won’t need to look for ways to keep your garage cool, which is a big deal here in Florida.